syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Tagged-PDF.md

 documentation: UG
 ---

-# Working with Tagged PDF
+# Working with Tagged PDF in .NET

 ## Introduction